mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-introduction.md

 # Mimcss Guide: Introduction

 Mimcss is a TypeScript library that allows authoring CSS styles without creating CSS files.
 Instead, the styles are created via TypeScript programming.
-You code your styling rules including CSS classes, selectors, animations, media etc. by creating TypeScript classes.
+You code your styling rules including CSS classes, animations, media etc. by creating TypeScript classes.
 The Mimcss library processes these classes and creates the rules that are inserted into `<style>` elements in the `<head>` of your HTML document.
 As a result, your application or library bundle is self contained and doesn't require a separate CSS bundle.

 * [Features](#features)
 * [Installation](#installation)